Vhiktoria/Adidas-Sales-Dashboard/README.md

 ## Data Cleaning

 Before visualizing the data, I:
-- Converted raw data into a structured Excel table
+- Converted the dataset into a proper Excel table
-- Removed empty rows
+- Removed empty rows and columns
+- Checked for missing values using filters
-- Checked for and removed duplicates
+- Checked for duplicates
-- Created two new columns (extracted from Invoice Date):
+- Created two new columns from the Invoice Date:
   - **Month**
-  - **Day of the Week**
+  - **Day of the week**
-- Converted the various columns to the proper format
-- Checked for missing values using filters
+- Applied consistent formatting (e.g., currency columns, general text)

 ## Charts & Visualizations

-Below are the visuals created for the dashboard with consistent design using different **shades of gray** to match the Adidas brand.
+Below are the visuals created for the dashboard with consistent design using different shades of gray to match the Adidas brand.

 ### 1. Total Sales by Product Category (Bar Chart)
 ![](https://github.com/Vhiktoria/Adidas-Sales-Dashboard/blob/main/total%20sales%20by%20product%20category.JPG)